Always something to do for the holidays or rainy day?

 It is not difficult to see which helmet is best for outdoor play.

 I chose myself this Nutcase bicycle helmet for my kids and not just because it just looks great.
+A good fit so that it stays in place, especially a super sturdy inside that can take a beating, and can be used for cycling and stunts.

 And they already start with helmets for your toddler: